cuboulder-MSD/digColl_vincentComparetto/README.md

 ### Date Created
 The date of creation of the resource.

-Date ranges include:
+Date ranges include: 1996/2019

 ### Date Digitized
 The date on which the resource was digitized or a subsequent snapshot was taken.

-Dates include: 1996/2019
+Dates include: Unknown

 ### Edition
 A particular form or version of a published text.